sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 - Customer Form

   - Review: (a) Legal (b) Deal Desk and (c) Customer Engineer (CE) for security addenda or questionnaires
-  - Approve: (a) Legal (b) Deal Desk and (c) Finance for any non-standard payment terms including termination
+  - Approve: (a) Legal (b) Deal Desk and (c) Finance for any non-standard terms
   - Sign: Director of Legal or VP Finance/Operations

 Templates:

 - See [Sales Resources Templates](../../sales/tools/salesresources.md#sales-templates)
-- See our [Order Form Review](https://docs.google.com/document/d/1xOFBtx3Me592fEVAp6SPDCosGtp--0fdVsaHPFx3SCs/edit) file to review our Approval Matrix and a list of our non-standard terms.
+- See our [Order Form Review](https://docs.google.com/document/d/1xOFBtx3Me592fEVAp6SPDCosGtp--0fdVsaHPFx3SCs/edit) file to check our Approval Matrix and a list of our non-standard terms.
 - For other templates, reach out to Deal Desk

 ### Vendor contracts (Sourcegraph pays a third party for products or services)